Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The White Greyhound of Richmond:

-The White Greyhound of Richmond was a badge of John of Gaunt, 1st Duke of Lancaster, Earl of Richmond, 3rd son of King Edward III.
-It was also used by his son King Henry IV and especially by King Henry VII.
+The White Greyhound of Richmond was a badge of John of Gaunt, 1st Duke of Lancaster, Earl of Richmond, and 3rd son of King Edward III; it was also used by his son, King Henry IV, and especially by King Henry VII.

 King Henry VII used the White Greyhound throughout his reign.